 - Patagonia Nano-Air Hoody – Uses a FullRange synthetic insulation which provides comparable breathability with a focus on cold weather hiking and casual wear.
 It has great mobility, but is not as windproof as the Proton.
 The Nano-Air is comparable in price but closer to the Atom than the Proton.

-- North Face Summit Series Casaval Hybrid Hoody – The closest competitor to the Arc’teryx Proton LT in style, function, with a cheaper price tag.
-It is part of The North Face’s Summit Series, so focused on mountaineering and high-output activities.
-It is even lighter and more packable, but is very specific in design.
+- North Face Summit Series Casaval Hybrid Hoody – The closest competitor to the Arc’teryx Proton LT in style and function, with a cheaper price tag.
+It is part of The North Face’s Summit Series, so it is focused on mountaineering and high-output activities.
+It is even lighter and more packable, but it is very specific in design.

 Best Use Cases